amd/aocl-utils/Readme.md

     make
     make install
 ```
+This command creates

+1. The necessary header files in the <Install Path>/include
+folder
+2.  static and dynamic library files corresponding to modules core(au_core) and cpuid(au_cpuid)
+    Link with these libraries based on the functionality required.

 Note: This command creates lib/lib64 directory for the binaries.
 To have custom library path, use CMAKE_INSTALL_LIBDIR
 ### Testing